kvkt/ural-pdc/2016/committees.md

 * Alexander Bersenev, Krasovskii Institute of Mathematics and Mechanics, Yekaterinburg, Russia.
 * Mikhail Chernoskutov, Krasovskii Institute of Mathematics and Mechanics, Yekaterinburg, Russia.
 * Timofey Epanchintsev, Krasovskii Institute of Mathematics and Mechanics, Yekaterinburg, Russia.
-* Evgheniy Kuklin, Krasovskii Institute of Mathematics and Mechanics, Yekaterinburg, Russia.
+* Evgeniy Kuklin, Krasovskii Institute of Mathematics and Mechanics, Yekaterinburg, Russia.
 * Natalia Neustroeva, Krasovskii Institute of Mathematics and Mechanics, Yekaterinburg, Russia.
 * Dmitry Ustalov, Krasovskii Institute of Mathematics and Mechanics, Yekaterinburg, Russia.